-Moneys payable to the recipient of an award shall be paid at in 2 equal instalments after the census dates of Study Period 1 and 2 in the year of the award.
+Moneys payable to the recipient of an award shall be paid at in two equal instalments after the census dates of Study Period 1 and 2 in the year of the award.

 If the recipient suspends or defers their study, the recipient will no longer be eligible for the award.

-The recipient must maintain an enrolment in subjects with a total credit point value of at least 6 credit points, in each Teaching Period of the Award.
+The recipient must maintain an enrolment in subjects with a total credit point value of at least six credit points, in each Teaching Period of the Award.

 The recipient must maintain a course GPA of 4.0 or above to be eligible for the second instalment.